abhidp/tradingview-to-metatrader5/Setup.md

     ```
     select `Y`

+5. Test if all setups are in place.
+All tests should pass when you run the command
+    ```
+    python run.py test-all
+    ```

 ## Usage

-Step-1 : Open Terminal and Start the TradingView proxy server
+Step-1 : Open a Terminal and Start the TradingView proxy server

   `python run.py proxy`